 Well, the way we see it, balances are actually missing a really useful piece of context, and that is the dimension of time.
 To illustrate this let’s look at two hypothetical Upsiders, Gavin and Chelsea.
 Gavin opens his app and sees an Available balance of $400 while Chelsea checks in and sees she has an Available balance of $650.
 The question is, who should be paying for the next round of drinks?

-While at first glance Chelsea might seem be better off, it turns out that tomorrow her car repayment of $450 is due and on top of that she still has a week to get through before her next pay day.
+While at first glance Chelsea might seem better off, it turns out that tomorrow her car repayment of $450 is due and on top of that she still has a week to get through before her next pay day.
 Gavin, on the other hand, has just $100 worth of bills to take care of before he gets paid the day after tomorrow.

 The actual money Chelsea has to spend is really only $200 (which has to last her a week) while Gavin has $300 that only needs to last him a couple of days.

-It was in finding a way to clearly show this true financial position that we developed the Spendable balance.
+It was in finding a way to clearly show this true financial position that we developed Spendable balance.
 It’s a balance that takes into account when you next get paid and what bills and other commitments you need to take care of before then.
 This amount is summed up and subtracted from your Available balance to show the actual amount you can safely spend without dipping into money that’s already committed.

-We’re excited to provide this new financial super power — an at-a-glance view of the money you can safely spend — and equally as excited to have done it through reimagining a part of banking — the balance—that has been static for decades.
+We’re excited to provide you with this financial super power — an at-a-glance view of the money you can safely spend — and equally as excited to have done it through reimagining a part of banking — the balance—that has been static for decades.
 Doing so was only possible because of the hard work we’d previously put in building our merchant ID and charge prediction platforms.
 This complexity under the hood results in an elegant, powerful yet simple feature — there’s almost no input required from Upsiders to unlock this understanding.

 To find out even more about this feature, you can read our post discussing it here.